YimMenu-Lua/Elexon/README.md

 ## What Is Elexon?
 ---
-Elexon is a Lua script made for YimMenu.
+Elexon is a Lua script made for YimMenu on GTA5 LEGACY

 If installed correctly, it will load automatically when YimMenu starts.
 ---